Kilmun Parish Church and Argyll Mausoleum: Churchyard

 The churchyard at Kilmun Parish Church contains a number of interesting memorials, including later medieval tapered slabs and several high quality post-medieval headstones (mainly from the 17th and 18th century) as well as table-tombs carved with trade tools and the Douglas Mausoleum (see below).

 The graveyard was extended twice, at first to the north and later to the west, taking up some of the grounds of Old Kilmun House.
 The churchyard walls are likely to date from 1818 to 1819, when the graveyard was laid out in its present form.

 As part of the programme of community events organised by the Argyll Mausoleum Ltd, several areas of the graveyard have now been surveyed and the inscriptions been recorded.
 Photos have been taken of most of the gravestones.

 Old Kilmun House stands just beyond the northwestern edge of the cemetery, part of which is built on some of the house's gardens.

 Notable burials

-The graveyard is said to be the burial place of St Munn (Fintán of Taghmon), who is also the patron saint of Clan Campbell.
+The graveyard is said to be the burial place of St Munn, who is also the patron saint of Clan Campbell.

 In the north-west of the church is the mausoleum of Sir John Douglas.
 The octagonal structure was built in 1888 from red sandstone and features rock-cut ashlar walls, a studded timber door with a carved armorial panel above it and a stone-slabbed roof.
-The mausoleum contains the remains of General Sir John Douglas of Glenfinart, GCB (1817–1888), a military commander during the Indian Mutiny.
+The mausoleum contains the remains of General Sir John Douglas of Glenfinart (1817–1888), a military commander during the Indian Mutiny.

 John Campbell, 9th Duke of Argyll, former Governor General of Canada and husband of Princess Louise is buried at the Argyll Mausoleum.

 To the north of the church is the final resting place of Elizabeth Blackwell, the first qualified female physician in the United States.